calipho-sib/sparql-playground/README.md

 It uses Sesame 2.7.9 as SPARQL Engine.

-It is beeing developed at the <a target="_blank" href="https://www.isb-sib.ch/">Swiss Institute of Bioinformatics</a>.
+It is beeing developed at the <a target="_blank" href="https://www.isb-sib.ch/">SIB Swiss Institute of Bioinformatics</a>.

 You can see a live demo here: http://sparql-playground.isb-sib.ch/